 It has been suggested that a relationship exists between temperature rise and aggressive behavior.

 High rates of criminality and aggression have been observed during the summer months, suggesting a connection between aggressive behaviors and temperatures.
-It is likely to happen that the rates of aggression may increase over time due to climate change.
+The rates of aggression may increase over time due to climate change.

 Extreme Heat